aws/aws-cdk-rfcs/text/0340-firehose-l2.md

 ## Buffering

-Firehose buffers incoming data before delivering to the specified destination.
-Firehose will wait until the amount of incoming data has exceeded some threshold (the "buffer size") or until the time since the last data delivery occurred exceeds some threshold (the "buffer interval"), whichever happens first.
+Incoming data is buffered before it is delivered to the specified destination.
+The delivery stream will wait until the amount of incoming data has exceeded some threshold (the "buffer size") or until the time since the last data delivery occurred exceeds some threshold (the "buffer interval"), whichever happens first.
 You can configure these thresholds based on the capabilities of the destination and your use-case.
 By default, the buffer size is 3 MiB and the buffer interval is 1 minute.

 ```ts fixture=with-bucket
 // Increase the buffer interval and size to 5 minutes and 3 MiB, respectively